gbearden/r_course_evans_school/README.md

 Part 1 will focus on the basics of R. Students will learn about key R concepts like data types and the anatomy of a function, how to read (import) and write (export) data, and the essentials of writing successful code.

-We will also begin to explore the `tidyverse` as a data processing tool and troubleshooting tactics students can use to solve coding errors.
+We will also begin to explore the `tidyverse` as a data processing tool and troubleshooting tactics that students can use to solve coding errors.

 At the end of Part 1, students should be familiar with the R interface, know how to perform basic operations, and walk through a series of steps to troubleshoot code.